dmwm/CMSSpark/README.md

 run_spark dbs_eos.py --verbose --yarn --fout=hdfs:///cms/users/vk/eos --date=20170411
 ```

+*Please note*: in order to run cern_monit.py script user must supply two
+additional parameters.
+The StompAMQ library file and AMQ credentials.
+The former is located in static are of this package.
+The later contains
+CERN MONIT end-point parameters and should be individually obtained from CERN
+MONIT team.

 ### CMS metadata
 CMS metadata are stored in the following location on HDFS and accessing from
 analytix cluster: